 Radio Frequency Atom Plasma Cracker Source for Nitrogen or Reduced Nitrogen Gases for Most Demanding MBE Applications

-- Low damage surface treatment and sample growth
+- Low damage surface treatment

 - High gas cracking efficiency

 - Low kinetic energies (<1 eV) suitable for sensitive surface treatment

 500 W max. at 13.56 MHz

 < 0.1 sccm to 100 sccm (mode dependant)

 < 10-7 - 10-5 mbar